 In a typical situation, you will most often run CC3D using GUI.
 You create simulation, run it, look at the results, modify parameters, run again and the process continues.
 But what if you would like to be more "methodical" in finding optimal parameters?
-The new CC3D comes with a convenience module that allows you to directly call CC3D as a Python function and get return value(s) from your simulations.
-As you can tell already, functionality like this allows you to use various optimization packages and be able to find desired set of parameters for your simulation - assuming you know how to define a proper metrics.
+CC3D comes with a convenience module that allows you to directly call CC3D as a Python function, pass information to your simulations, and get return value(s) from them.
+As you can tell already, functionality like this allows you to use CC3D as a black box that takes inputs and returns outputs in advanced, integrated workflows (e.g., integration with various optimization packages to find desired set of parameters for your simulation).